cider-ci/cider-ci_server/doc/api/api_resources/executions.md

 #### GET `/executions`

-Returns a list of links each pointing to an execution.
+Returns a list of links each pointing to an `Execution`.
 Order is descending by the `created_at` time-stamp.

 ##### Query Parameters

 ###### branch-name

-Filters executions within branches with the name equal to the value of the parameter.
+Filters _Executions_ within branches with the name equal to the value of the parameter.

 Query string example: `?repository-name=Madek&branch-heads-only&branch-name=next`

 ###### branch-heads-only

-Filters only executions wich are on a current head of a branch.
+Filters only _Executions_ wich are on a current head of a branch.
 Effective if and only if the key is present.

 Query string example: `?repository-name=Madek&branch-heads-only&branch-name=next`

-###### page

-Used for pagination.
-Do not set this value.
-Use the `next` and `previous` links to iterate over paginated results.

 ###### repository-name

-Filters executions within repositories with the name equal to the value of the parameter.
+Filters _Executions_ within repositories with the name equal to the value of the parameter.

 Query string example: `?repository-name=Madek&branch-heads-only&branch-name=next`

 ###### state

-Filters executions with state equal to the value of the parameter.
+Filters _Executions_ with state equal to the value of the parameter.

 Query string example: `?branch-name=master&repository-name=leihs&state=success`